acrolinx/clj-queue-by/README.md

     (the-queue {:name "alice" :a 1})

-This works, because the queue implements the `IFn` interface which is used when calling functions in Clojure.
+Calling the queue like a function works, because it implements the `IFn` interface which is used when calling functions in Clojure.

 How many items are in the queue?